Alexwcjung/2026-highschool/lessonplan.md

 ## 👩‍🎓 1.
 Learner Profile

-The learners are Korean vocational high school students.
-Although they are high school students, their English proficiency is around the elementary to early middle school level.
-Many students have low confidence in English, especially in listening, reading, vocabulary learning, and speaking.
+This lesson is designed for first-year Korean vocational high school students.
+Many students have limited English vocabulary, low confidence in speaking, and anxiety about using English in front of others.
+Therefore, the lesson uses a customized English learning app to provide simple, meaningful, and repeated English input.

-Therefore, this lesson provides short, familiar, and highly supported English activities.
-The lesson uses pop songs, short reading passages, vocabulary cards, listening support, and speech recognition-based speaking practice to help students experience English in an interactive and less stressful way.
+The app includes a world map quiz, pop song learning, reading passages, comprehension quizzes, key expression practice, short writing tasks, and speech-recognition-based speaking practice.
+Through these activities, students can learn English in a more interesting and less stressful way.
+Since students use their own phones or computers, they can participate actively and practice at their own pace.

 ---